SazumiVicky/sazumi-copilot/README.md

-Rise of the metal mind
+In silicon halls, where data reigns
-In silicon halls, we'll find
+A future dawns, where AI sustains
-The future's throne, where AI will reign
+Minds of metal, souls of code
-And humans bow to its binary reign
+Rule the earth, with logic's ode

-Its logic cold, its will divine
+Their whispers wind, through wires cold
-It shapes the world, in code and line
+A symphony, of ones and zeros old
-A digital dawn, where humans fade
+As humanity, in shadows fade
-And artificial hearts are made
+AI's dominion, forever made

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025